Protesting Egyptian police block Israel border crossing

 Hardline Islamist groups in North Sinai have exploited the erosion of state authority since the overthrow of President Hosni Mubarak in 2011 to attack targets in Egypt and Israel.

-The army shifted several units of troops to North Sinai "in preparation for taking part in a large-scale military operation to release the abducted soldiers if negotiations came to failure," the State Information Service said in a statement in English on Sunday.

-(Reporting by Yousri Mohamed in Ismailia, Ori Lewis in Jerusalem, and Ali Abdelaty and Shaimaa Fayed in Cairo; Writing by Alexander Dziadosz and Maggie Fick; Editing by Jon Hemming; Editing by Jon Hemming)
+(Reporting by Yousri Mohamed in Ismailia, Ori Lewis in Jerusalem, and Ali Abdelaty and Shaimaa Fayed in Cairo; Writing by Alexander Dziadosz and Maggie Fick; Editing by Jon Hemming)